-Other conditions associated with flat or high arched feet include bunions and hammered toes, heel pain, arthritis, arch pain, knee pain and low back pain.
+Other conditions associated with flat or high arched feet include bunions, hammered toes, heel pain, arthritis, arch pain, knee pain, and low back pain.

 The Pediatric Flatfoot

-This condition can cause pain and aching in the arch, heel or even legs.
-Young children will not directly complain of pain however they will complain of tiredness in their feet.
+Pediatric flatfoot condition can cause pain and ache in the arch, heel, or legs.
+Young children will not directly complain of pain, however, they will complain of tiredness in their feet.
 They would opt out of sports and may wake at night with cramps in their feet.
 This condition is either flexible or rigid (bone bridge causes two bones to block motion at a joint).
-Long- term pain can be avoided with early intervention.
-A child will not outgrow a flatfoot.
+Long-term pain can be avoided with early intervention.

 The Adult Flatfoot